Counting subgraphs in fftp graphs with symmetry: Examples

-\begin{proof}[Proof of Theorem \ref{thm:mainC}] We now assume that $G$ is an hyperbolic group, $X$ is a finite symmetric generating set, $\ga=\ga(G,X)$ the Cayley graph of $G$ and $Z$ is a quasi-convex subgroup of $G$.
-Let $\ctee$ and $\cteee$ the constants of the previous lemma.
+\begin{proof}[Proof of Theorem \ref{thm:mainC}] We now assume that $G$ is an hyperbolic group, $X$ is a finite symmetric generating set, $\ga=\ga(G,X)$ the Cayley graph of $G$ and $Z$ is a quasi-convex subgroup of $G$ with $D$-bounded projections.
+Let $\ctee=M(\delta)$ and $\cteee(D,\delta)$ the constants of the previous lemma.
+Without loss of generality we can assume that $D<\ctee$.